 The length of the extracts worked well too – there was a real sense of achievement when we had finished each story, and he would love deciding which one to read the next week.
 This excitement with the book lasted every week, right until we finished our one to one sessions.

-I was holding an awards ceremony for children who I read with one to one, and when I told P that I would be reading a poem to everyone at the ceremony, to my great surprise he asked, ‘can I read one, too?’
+I was holding an awards ceremony for children who I read with one to one, and when I told Paul that I would be reading a poem to everyone at the ceremony, to my great surprise he asked, ‘can I read one, too?’
 I explained that there would be up to 50 people there, but this didn’t faze him.
-When, P got up and read ‘Amulet’ by Ted Hughes with much gusto to the audience at the ceremony, and followed this by a little bow, the power of one to one reading for pleasure really hit me.
-Now that P’s one to one sessions have ended, he is voluntarily attending a reading for pleasure club every Friday after school.
+When Paul got up and read Amulet by Ted Hughes with much gusto to the audience at the ceremony, and followed this by a little bow, the power of one-to-one reading for pleasure really hit me.
+Now that Paul’s one-to-one sessions have ended, he is voluntarily attending a reading for pleasure club every Friday after school.

 *Please note that all Reader Stories are anonymised.